Jumpypants/Murphy/README.md

 ### Using JitPack (Recommended)

-1. Add JitPack to your project's root `build.gradle` file (This file may have a comment saying you prbobably don't need to edit it.
+1. Add JitPack to your project's root `build.gradle` file (This file may have a comment saying you probably don't need to edit it.
 Don't worry about that):

 ```gradle
 allprojects {